Well Pump Losing Prime: Root Causes and Repair Methods

 Prime loss is distinct from pump mechanical failure.
 The pump itself may be fully functional; the fault lies in the inability to maintain a continuous water column from the source to the pump inlet.
 This distinction directly determines the repair pathway.
 Documented under the scope of the National Ground Water Association (NGWA) standards for well construction and pump installation, prime loss is categorized as a hydraulic system fault rather than an equipment defect in most cases.

 Shallow-well jet pumps — which draw from depths of 25 feet or less — are significantly more susceptible to prime loss than submersible pumps installed below the water table.
 Submersible pumps are inherently self-priming because they operate while submerged; prime loss in submersible systems typically indicates a check valve failure or a broken drop pipe rather than a priming mechanism fault.
-For a broader overview of system types and qualified contractors in this sector, see the Well Pump Repair Listings.
+For a broader overview of system types and qualified contractors in this sector, see the Well Pump Repair Providers.

 How it works